|

 Supply Chain Disruptions

-tire market, especially in the face of geopolitical instability, natural
+challenge in the tire market, especially in the face of geopolitical

-disasters, and logistical issues.
-Tire manufacturers rely on global supply
+instability, natural disasters, and logistical issues.
+Tire manufacturers rely

-exposed vulnerabilities in global logistics, and while recovery efforts have
+The COVID-19 pandemic exposed vulnerabilities in global logistics, and while

-been underway, the risk of future disruptions remains.
-For tire companies,
+recovery efforts have been underway, the risk of future disruptions remains.

 Intense Market Competition

-local and international players vying for market share.
-Established brands are
+with both local and international players vying for market share.
+Established

-continually innovating to offer better products, while new entrants seek to
+brands are continually innovating to offer better products, while new entrants

 competition can make it difficult for smaller manufacturers to differentiate